- About Us

 If you have never taken a particular language, start with the 111 course.
 Most students with previous experience should take a placement test unless they have advanced placement or college credit.
 Information on taking one can be found here.
 If you have credit already from advanced placement (AP test) or transfer courses, you can speak to the political science advisor about what course to take next.
 For the political science BA major (the BS does not require a language), completion of a 213 language class or above with a C- or better completes the requirement.
 It can also be completed via a CLEP test, transfer credits, or by doing well on the placement exam.

 Requirements for the political science major can be found in the undergraduate general catalog.
 Minor requirements can be found in another section of the catalog.
 If you have officially declared the PS major or minor, these requirements also show in your MyDegrees.
 If you want to discuss the PS requirements in detail or have questions on them, feel free to set an appointment with the political science advisor.

 There are links for registration on your MyOregonState web page.
-You can also find assistance on the registrar web page (see the section labeled Registration).
+You can also find assistance on the registrar web page.
 Video tutorials on how to do it can be found on the registrar web site as well (see the section labeled Registration Videos).

 Keep in mind that pre-requisites exist to ensure students have the proper background to be successful in the course.
 If you wish to have an exception made or have a transfer course checked as a pre-requisite, please contact the program offering the course.
 With the exception of courses in the PS 401 - 410 range (like internship, independent study, etc.), which require instructor approval, political science courses do not have pre-requisites.